Indiana fires Miller, raises private money to cover buyout - WTMJ

 Archie Miller’s $10.3 million buyout was one of college basketball’s priciest.

-Indiana athletic director Scott Dolson decided keeping Miller would prove even more costly to the storied program.
+Indiana athletic director Scott Dolson decided keeping Miller would prove even more costly.

 Dolson fired Miller on Monday, armed with enough cash from private donations to cover the buyout and ready to answer a fan base angered by four straight mediocre seasons.

+“It’s a results-oriented business and I didn’t feel like we had made enough progress,” Dolson said on a late afternoon Zoom call.
+“I thought we needed a new voice and a new direction.”

+The Hoosiers were already headed in the wrong direction before Miller arrived in March 2017 and four years later, the groans only grew louder.

-The Hoosiers haven’t been to the NCAA Tournament since 2016, haven’t been to the Elite Eight since 2002 and haven’t won a national championship since 1987 — the longest drought between titles in school history.
-Indiana has won just three Big Ten titles since 1993 and it’s now had five consecutive non-winning seasons in Big Ten play for the first time since 1911-19.
+Indiana hasn’t been to the NCAA Tournament since 2016, hasn’t reached a Final Four since 2002 and hasn’t won a national championship since 1987 — the longest drought in school history.
+It has won just three Big Ten titles since 1993 and now has five consecutive non-winning seasons in Big Ten play for the first time since 1911-19.

-Miller was 67-58 with the Hoosiers and never made the NCAA Tournament though many believed Indiana would have received a bid in 2020 — had the tourney not been canceled because of the COVID-19 pandemic.
+Miller was 67-58 with the Hoosiers.
+He never made the NCAA Tournament during his time at the school though many believed Indiana would have received a bid last year had the tourney not been canceled because of the COVID-19 pandemic.

 Miller never beat rival Purdue, going 0-7.
 The Boilermakers have now matched their second-longest winning streak in series history at nine.
 Those numbers put Miller in historically bad territory and were of great concern to Dolson, fans and alumni.

+Dolson said he made his recommendation to school president Michael McRobbie over the weekend.
+McRobbie accepted the recommendation and then gave Dolson permission to find private money to cover the costs.
+Two meetings later, he also had the money to make it a more palatable decision amid a COVID-19 pandemic that has led to millions in lost revenue, reduced paychecks for coaches and administrators, and department-wide furloughs.

 By making the decision before April 2022, Indiana was on the hook for the $10.3 million.
-If Dolson had waited another year, the cost would have dropped to $3.5 million for a university that has lost millions in revenue, cut salaries for coaches and administrators, and put department-wide furloughs in place.
+If Dolson had waited another year, the cost would have dropped to $3.5 million.

-Dolson knew how it would look to pay that much money to fire a coach.
-The private donations made the decision more palatable.

-“In the days following the completion of our season in the Big Ten Men’s Basketball Tournament, I have spent a great deal of time evaluating our recruiting, student-athlete development, leadership development, and playing philosophy and strategy,” Dolson said.
-“That review, combined with the on-court results, ultimately led me to conclude that a change in leadership of our program is warranted at this time.”
+“Prior to my conclusion, I had zero conversations with any donors as far as where we are as a program,” he said.
+“I didn’t take their temperature at all.
+I felt I had to do all of my due diligence first.
+Of course you hear things out there, but that had absolutely zero to do with my decision.”

 But their arrivals didn’t correlate into consistent success.